 Why You’ll Never Get Rich By Just Saving Money

-1. It doesn’t combat the rising inflation
+1. It doesn’t combat inflation

 Although the terms “saving” and “investing” are often used interchangeably, they do not actually mean the same thing.